-Since a trailer or towed vehicle adds to the load on the tires, it is crucial to properly weigh towed vehicles.
-Refer to Section 7 - Towing section for important information on loading and weighing of the trailer.
+Since a trailer or towed vehicle adds to the load on the tires, it is crucial to properly weigh towed vehicles; see Loading on page 7-3 and see Weighing Your Trailer on page 7-4.

 Tire Care

 The most important function of tires is to provide traction while moving and grip when steering or stopping.
 The tires on your trailer are designed for highway use and must be properly maintained in order to maximize tire life, as well to provide a safe mode of transportation.